 This is a rhizomatous evergreen perennial from Japan, which is actually a member of the Asteraceae family of plants that encompasses many of the daisies.
-It has rounded leathery leaves and likes moist soil in part shade.
+It has glossy, rounded, leathery leaves and likes cool, moist soil in part or dappled shade.
 It won't do well in a parched position, and too much sun will scorch the leaves.
-It will spread to form a clump about 30-60cm high.
-There is a plain green form.
-The gold-variegated form, 'Aureomaculatum', is sometimes called the leopard plant: it has irregular yellow spots on its leaves.
-It can be propagated by division in early spring.
-It brings a splash of light to shaded areas and is effective combined with gold foliage or yellow flowers.
-It has yellow daisy-like flowers.
-There is also a rarer white-variegated form, 'Argenteum' (syn.
-'Albovariegatum').
+It will spread to form a clump about 30-60 cm high.
+The basic species has plain green leaves and yellow daisy flowers.

 The gold-variegated form, 'Aureomaculatum' (pictured at left), is sometimes called the leopard plant: it has irregular yellow spots on its leaves.
 It can be propagated by division in early spring.
 It brings a splash of light to shaded areas and is effective combined with gold foliage or yellow flowers, such as with the Clivia illustrated at left.
 Like the green-leaved species, it also has yellow daisy-like blooms.

 There is also a rare, white-variegated form, 'Argenteum' (syn.
 'Albovariegatum').
 I have never had much luck with it growing in the ground but am now trying it in a pot.
 In fact, all of these plants grow well in a pot.
 The leaves need to be protected from slugs and snails.

 This plant was previously known as Ligularia tussilaginea, and Farfugium tussilagineum.
 A common name for the basic green-leaved species is tractor-seat plant.